CMSgov/ab2d-website/access-sandbox-data.md

 {% endraw %}{% endcapture %}
 {% include copy_snippet.md code=curlSnippet language="shell" can_copy=true %}

 When the job is complete, the response will contain URLs for the export files to be downloaded.
-This is an example response returned after executing cat status.json | jq:
+This is an example response returned after executing `cat status.json | jq`:

 {% capture curlSnippet %}{% raw %}
 {